isaaclau888/pillguard/README.md

 This is a completely open-source project.
 All the 3D parts and the BOM list are in the folders.
 You may customise my project.

 ## How to build it
 Please print all the 3D parts.
-First, try placing the bottom part with the HC‑SR04 sensor in.
+First, try placing the bottom part with the HC‑SR04 sensor in it.
 Then place the middle part with the spinning system, the 28BYJ-48 Stepper Motor + ULN2003 Driver and another HC‑SR04 sensor.
-Last but not least, put the cover on top of the bottom part with the Nextion 5" HMI Touch Screen.
+Last but not least, put the cover on top of the bottom part with the 3.5-inch screen and Arduino Mega 2560.

 Instructions will be more detailed soon.

 # Wiring Diagram
 <img width="5000" height="2852" alt="PillGuard Wiring Diagram" src="https://github.com/user-attachments/assets/5a294efe-fa0a-44d8-9e1d-460cd1e3fa5a" />

+Screen: Just follow the diagram.
+DS3231 RTC (Real-Time Clock): VCC -> Breadboard (+) Red Rail, GND -> Breadboard (-) Blue Rail, Trig -> Arduino Mega 2560 Pin 20, Echo -> Arduino Mega 2560 Pin 21
+HC-SR04(Cup Sensor): VCC -> Breadboard (+) Red Rail, GND -> Breadboard (-) Blue Rail, Trig -> Arduino Mega 2560 Pin 22, Echo -> Arduino Mega 2560 Pin 23
+HC-SR04(Pill Drop Sensor): VCC -> Breadboard (+) Red Rail, GND -> Breadboard (-) Blue Rail, Trig -> Arduino Mega 2560 Pin 24, Echo -> Arduino Mega 2560 Pin 25
+ULN2003(Steeper Motor Driver): VCC -> Breadboard (+) Red Rail, GND -> Breadboard (-) Blue Rail, IN1 -> Arduino Mega 2560 Pin 26, IN2 -> Arduino Mega 2560 Pin 27, IN3 -> Arduino Mega 2560 Pin 28, IN4 -> Arduino Mega 2560 Pin 29
+Buzzer: Positive(+) -> Arduino Mega 2560 Pin 30, Negative(-) -> Breadboard (-) Blue Rail

 ## Why this project actually exists
 The reason why this project exists is that the HKDSE 2026 DAT SBA required students to make a  device for medication management and facilitation of medication taking.